-- 1) If a reporting company that qualified for an exemption ceases to be exempt after filing its initial report; or - 2) If the beneficial owner(s) of a reporting company change due to new appointments, new ability to exercise substantial control, or increase in ownership interests to 25% or greater.
+- (1) If a reporting company that qualified for an exemption ceases to be exempt after filing its prior BOIR; or - (2) If the "beneficial owner(s)" of a reporting company changes due to new appointments, new ability to exercise substantial control, or increase in ownership interests to 25% or greater.

 It is the obligation of the reporting company and its senior officer(s) to ensure the timely filing of correct and up-to-date BOI.
+However, a person may be subject to civil and/or criminal penalties for willfully causing a reporting company not to file a required BOIR or to report incomplete or false BOI to FinCEN.